cecrouch01/cecrouch01/README.md

 ![cecrouch01-view-counter](https://komarev.com/ghpvc/?username=cecrouch01)

 I am a Full-Stack Web developer who excels at working in the Back End of web development.
-I enjoy using JavaScript, Express.js, and working with Databases.
+I enjoy using JavaScript, COBOL, JCL Express.js, working with Databases.
 I am currently in a Coding BootCamp (I started in May).
 While I am new to the craft, my knowledge has grown exponentially, and I am working tirelessly to become the best programmer I can be.

 While I am new to being a web developer, I understand a web application's lifecycle.
 While working in education, I have created multiple different curriculums tailor-made for my students.
 Developing curricula has led me to work efficiently and effectively on projects.
 My experience as a musician, my ability to recognize patterns, and my understanding of how to practice and hone my craft have helped me develop quickly.